 Because of caffeine content, taking too much coffee can cause anxiety, fatigue, insomnia, high blood pressure, or abnormal heartbeat.

 This article explains some negative signs of coffee so that you could know when to limit your intake and don’t get overdose on it.

 You are having a problem sleeping at night

 Are you constantly struggling with a sleep problem?
 It may be that large amounts of coffee you took that is causing your sleeplessness.

 Researchers have proven that caffeine in coffee can affect the quality and amount of sleep.
 Plus, it can make it difficult to fall asleep or staying asleep.

 You have an anxiety problem

-Caffeine is known to increase nervousness.
-Caffeine hinders adenosine receptors, boosting the levels of adrenaline, dopamine, and glutamate, leading to anxiety and nervousness.
-If you spot that you are frequently feeling worried or nervous, it might be a good thing to cut back on your coffee intake.
+Therefore, if you spot that you are frequently feeling worried or nervous, it might be good to cut back on your coffee intake.

 You are constantly experiencing fatigue

 Fatigue is a common symptom of too much coffee.